 Artist Jeffrey Palladini was born in the Chicago area, and grew up in Southern

 California.
-He studied Art at California State University, Long Beach, where he studied
+He studied Art at California State University, Long Beach, where he explored

 a wide variety of media, eventually gravitating toward drawing and painting.
 It